 12. Sending information overseas

 Some of the third parties to which we disclose personal information are located outside Australia.
-These recipients may be located in the United States, United Kingdom, South Korea, Japan, United Arab Emirates and Singapore.
+These recipients may be located in the United States, United Kingdom, South Korea, Japan, Malaysia, Taiwan, United Arab Emirates and Singapore.

 Under the Privacy Act, where applicable, we must not send personal information to recipients outside of Australia unless: